-In year 12 students will undertake The Personal Investigation, this takes the form of two major projects.
-Students are allowed to decide on these projects.
-This allows for personal choices with the emphasis on independent learning.
+The Personal Investigation takes the form of two projects, these projects allow for personal choices with the emphasis on independent learning.
 Students must design their own briefs focusing on a project that allows them to explore a range of graphical outcomes that is thoughtfully discussed with the teaching staff.
-After designing a brief, students must develop and explore their themes creating a range of outcomes in a professional manner.
-During this time students will use the skills and knowledge they have acquired from year 7 and further refine and develop these skills to confidently realise their intentions.
+After designing a brief, students must develop and explore their themes creating a range of outcomes professionally.

 Externally Set Assignment

-Students must then complete a 15 hours examination final piece under examination conditions.
+Students must then complete a 15-hour examination final piece under examination conditions.
 At the end of the exam all work must be submitted for final assessment.

 There will be organised trips to London to visit galleries and collect resources for their projects.

 We run a range of workshops after schools for students to develop their ideas and receive extra mentoring from staff.